Achievable logoAchievable logo

 ACT hack

-As we’ve said, a semicolon connects two independent clauses.
-But isn’t there another punctuation mark that does the same thing?
-What do you think it is?
-Hover your cursor over the “spoiler” below to see the answer).
+A semicolon connects two independent clauses.
+But there’s another punctuation mark that does the same thing.
+What is it?
+Hover your cursor over the spoiler below to see the answer.

 Hint 1: